-- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education - Have knowledge of their child's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision making processes about special educational provision - Parents are welcomed by the SEND Department - The SENCO should keep parents informed of changes to their daughter's SEN status - The SENCO will meet with parents in the Annual Review meetings for pupils with a Statement/EHCP - The SEND department will endeavour to communicate regularly with parents and explain school SEND procedures - Parents should be invited to contribute to the recommendations and strategies - Parents will be invited to attend Progress Review meetings. - The SEND Department will investigate any concern parents might have regarding SEND - The SEND department will support parents by arranging for them to have specialist advice from external agencies.
+- Recognise and fulfil their responsibilities as parents and play an active and valued role in their child's education - Have knowledge of their child's entitlement within the SEND framework - Make their views known about how their child is educated - Have access to information, advice and support during assessment and any related decision making processes about special educational provision - Parents are welcomed by the SEND Department - The Deputy Headteacher/ Assistant SENCOs should keep parents informed of changes to their daughter's SEN status - The Deputy Headteacher / Assistant SENCOs will meet with parents in the Annual Review meetings for pupils with an EHCP - The SEND department will endeavour to communicate regularly with parents and explain school SEND procedures - Parents should be invited to contribute to the recommendations and strategies Parents will be invited to attend Progress Review meetings. - The SEND Department will investigate any concern parents might have regarding SEND - The SEND department will support parents by arranging for them to have specialist advice from external agencies.